quasar1357/24_IN_P1/README.md

-# Programmieren 1 - UniBern 2024
+# Programmierung 1 - UniBern 2024

 This is the repository of Roman Schwob for "Programmierung 1" of the Bachelor in "Informatik" at the University of Bern.

 Below I create a Syntax Guide for Java.
 The folders contain my solutions to the exercise series.

+If you have any questions or suggestions, please contact me through GitHub.